-Where to get it & Cost: You can get an IUD inserted at PPT, many sexual health clinics, with a gynecologist or obstetrician, family doctor, etc. At PPT the cost is:
+Where to get it: You can get an IUD inserted at PPT, many sexual health clinics, with a gynecologist or obstetrician, family doctor, etc.

 Prescription Info: If you decide on the injection, you may get your first shot on the same day, or have to reschedule.

 Trial & Error Timeline: The injection lasts 12 weeks/3 months.
 What you experience in that first 3 month period is generally a good indication of how you react to it.
 However, if you’re having back side effects, you just have to live with it until it’s out of your body.

 Where to get it: You can get the injection at PPT, many sexual health clinics, with a gynecologist or obstetrician, or a family doctor.